inverno-io/inverno-mods/README.md

 - batch execution
 - transaction

-### inverno-sql-vertx
+### io.inverno.mod.sql.vertx

 The Inverno SQL client Vert.x implementation module provides SQL Client implementations on top of [Vert.x][vertx-sql-client] pool and pooled client.

 It also exposes a pool based Sql Client bean created using the module's configuration that can be used as is to query a RDBMS.

+### io.inverno.mod.web.base

+The Inverno Web base module provides the foundational API as well as common services for Web client and server development, such as a data conversion service used to create inbound data decoder and outbound data encoder for respectively decoding and encoding HTTP or WebSocket payloads based on their media types.

+It also defines common request parameter binding annotations for creating declarative Web client or Web server routes.

+### io.inverno.mod.web.client

+The Inverno Web client module provides advanced features on top of the HTTP client module, including:

+- path parameters
+- exchange interceptors based on path, path pattern, HTTP method, request and response content negotiation including request and response content type and language of the response.
+- seamless payload conversion from raw representation (arrays of bytes) to Java objects based on request or response content type as well as WebSocket subprotocol
+- seamless parameter (path, cookie, header, query...) conversion from string to Java objects
+- a complete set of annotations for creating declarative Web clients

+Web clients can be created in a declarative way using annotations which are processed by the Inverno compiler to generate the Web client implementation and expose a corresponding bean in the module.

-### inverno-web-server
+### io.inverno.mod.web.server

 The Inverno Web server module provides advanced features on top of the HTTP server module, including:

+- path parameters
 - request routing based on path, path pattern, HTTP method, request and response content negotiation including request and response content type and language of the response.
-- path parameters
-- interceptors
+- exchange interceptors based on path, path pattern, HTTP method, request and response content negotiation including request and response content type and language of the response.
-- transparent payload conversion based on the content type of the request or the response from raw representation (arrays of bytes) to Java objects
+- transparent payload conversion from raw representation (arrays of bytes) to Java objects based on request or response content type as well as WebSocket subprotocol
 - transparent parameter (path, cookie, header, query...) conversion from string to Java objects
 - static resource handler to serve static resources from various location based on the resource API
-- a complete set of annotations for easy REST controller development
+- a complete set of annotations for creating declarative REST controllers

-REST controllers can be easily defined using annotations which are processed by the Inverno compiler to generate the Web server configuration.
-The compiler also checks that everything is in order as for example that there are no conflicting routes.
+REST controllers can be created in a declarative way using annotations which are processed by the Inverno compiler to generate corresponding Web server routes and register them in the Web server.
+The compiler also performs some static checks to make sure routes are defined properly and that there are no conflicting routes.

 ## Building Inverno framework modules